 Role of civil society

 Producer Organizations can be effective for contracting with smallholder farmers.
-World Bank experiments with Productive Alliances have shown that they can build discipline among farmers in avoiding side-selling and oversight over commercial partners in constraining hold-up practices (Collion, 2018).
+World Bank experiments with Productive Alliances have shown that they can build discipline among farmers in avoiding side-selling and oversight over commercial partners in constraining hold-up practices (Horst and del Mar Polo, 2016; Collion, 2018).
 Yet, sustainability of the approach beyond the donor-supported grant period has been an issue, calling on the role of higher-order organizations such as second-degree cooperatives, or on continued public support typically through social funds.

 Conclusion: Toward a political economy of connectedness